aggrey-Felix/printf/README.md

 Input: _printf("%d\n", 1000);
 Output: 1000
 Project Requirements
-All files will be compiled on Ubuntu 14.04 LTS Programs and functions will be compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic Code must follow the Betty style
-Global variables are not allowed
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 Global variables are not allowed
 Authorized functions and macros: write (man 2 write)